 Nick and I spent 5 days in the city and easily could have spent 10.
 With so many cool neighbourhoods to explore, restaurants to dine at, and craft beers to sample, you’ll never be bored here.

 Visiting in the summer months will ensure you’ll be able to catch a festival (or 3), while the off-season means you’ll have the city and locals all to yourself.
-Enjoy your trip to Halifax and let me know what I missed in the comments below.
+Enjoy the fun things to do in Halifax and let me know what I missed in the comments below.

 Like This Article?
 Pin it!